ELI-NP/LEC/docs/source/index.rst

 Welcome to the LEC guide.
 This is the documentation for LEC code, a particle code for laser-electron collision.

 .. toctree::
-   :maxdepth: 2
    :caption: Introduction
+   :maxdepth: 1
+   :hidden:

    begin

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Usage

    running

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Developers

    developers